 How true it is, There is rarely a moment one is not glancing up, and around as a fisherman.
-Watching for fish schools, debris on the water, other vessels, waves, bird activity, whales porpoise, tuna, mackerel, herring.
+Watching for fish schools, debris on the water, other vessels, waves, bird activity, whales porpoise, tuna, mackerel, herring, other peoples fishing activity or set gear.
 You name it.
 The life of a fisherman teaches you to look up, around, and watch that horizon, all 360 degrees.
 Being a Fisherman’s son, an working on the sea since I turned nine years old, has afford me the habit of looking up, and around.
-It has become and instinct.
+It has become instinct.

 “In a real way learning to be a fisherman is learning to see, anticipate, and expect.”

 In the Malian villages where i serve, this instinct just may have enabled me to look around and see things others might not see.
 Who knows?

 I am fishing eels on Prince Edward Island these days, with Mali, West Africa, never far from my mind.
 Successful women literacy work I’d like to expand.
 I’d love to be recording thousands more Micro SD cards with Bambara educational materials, as they have gone viral again.
 All the things that could be set in motion, if I were there.
 I am having serious withdrawal symptoms right now.
 But we are watching and waiting for a security wise window to open.

 Those eel nets I began to hang while in Mali in the late nights of nothing to do, well, well several are in the water now, and a few more will be finished each week.
 I have been waiting for floats that never arrived, and it was hold us back, so I had to find another workable solution.
 I wish I had moved on this other alternative sooner.

 “I do not know whether I have been a good seaman, but I know I have been a very faithful one.
 Joseph” Conrad